loafey/master-thesis/Thesis/Last_todo.md

     1. Please use "stack" in a way which matches one of the traditional
        meanings: either an abstract datatype (or a value of that datatype), or a call stack (often represented as a region in memory).

-  17. "the higher-order function: ∗ (𝐴 ⊗ ¬𝐵 ⊗ ∼ 𝐶)": I don't know _what_ higher
+*FIXED* - 17. "the higher-order function: ∗ (𝐴 ⊗ ¬𝐵 ⊗ ∼ 𝐶)": I don't know _what_ higher
               order function you mean to write, or how this string of symbols is supposed to represent it.
     1. To clarify my question further: please make sure to clearly separate the use of "function" (which should be an actual function) from "function type" or "type for the representation of a function" or so.